CarpenterEvan/TubeRoom/README.md

+1. I run these files from the command-line.
+2. Download this TubeRoom Folder.
+3. Assuming you have Conda installed (I use [Anaconda](#code))
+4. Paste into terminal
+`conda env create -n TUBEROOM --file TUBEROOM.yml`

 # Welcome to the UofM ATLAS Tube Room!!
 ## If you're reading this line, then everthing here is a work in progress, I don't get paid to write code and documentaton, I get paid to test tubes, this is all done when I have free time, so don't judge! (too much).
 Ok here is the rest of the file: